lul29/Phys212/reading-guide-amperes-law.md

 The first two on the left are the fundamental equations (discovered experimentally).
 This is Biot-Savard law expressed for a moving point charge or for a current (an ensemble of moving point charges).

-All the other equations can be derived from Biot-Savard by using the current segment equation and summing over many currents
+All the other equations can be derived from Biot-Savard by using the current segment equation and summing over many currents.